-Their pretty red-pink might also win for best colour too.
-I digress.
+Their pretty red pink might also win for best colour too, but I digress.

 I vividly remember picking crab apples growing up on the family farm.
 I would pick all the apples as high as I could reach while my mom or grandma got the taller ones with the ladder.
 My grandma’s voice still rings in my head, gently lecturing me to not waste a single apple.